trungnemo/djangoblog/Chapterx_14_AddEditView_UserProfile.md

-# Add , Edit and View User Profile
+# Create , Edit and View User Profile

 Uptonow, we use the django dashboard admin to add, edit the Profile, now we do to add the following functionalities to maintain Profile
 - Add